All figures are as of January 2023, unless otherwise noted.

 The Simon-Skjodt Center is dedicated to stimulating timely global action to prevent genocide and to catalyze an international response when it occurs.
 Its goal is to make genocide prevention a core foreign policy priority for leaders worldwide through research, education, and public outreach.

-Led over 10 Bearing Witness trips from 2004–2019 to countries of concern including Burma, Iraq, South Sudan, Rwanda, The Democratic Republic of the Congo and the Syrian border to sound the alarm about the need for urgent action in places at risk for genocide and related crimes against humanity
+• Led more than 10 Bearing Witness trips from 2004–2023 to countries of concern including Burma, Iraq, South Sudan, Rwanda, The Democratic Republic of the Congo, and the Syrian border to sound the alarm about the need for urgent action in places at risk for genocide and related crimes against humanity.

-Met with hundreds of policymakers in the US and abroad to strengthen governments’ will to prevent genocide and related crimes against humanity
+• Met with hundreds of policymakers in the United States and abroad to strengthen governments’ will to prevent genocide and related crimes against humanity.